jduck/bs25-slides/slides.md

   * Often along maintainer lines
 * Key metrics are number of contributors and lines of code
 * Security knowledge is deprioritized
-  * Then: Bugs are bugs and security bugs are not special
-  * Now: All bugs are security bugs and CVEs are assigned

 # Linux Development Model III